Holonomy limits of complex projective structures: The Morgan-Shalen compactification and straight maps

 \begin{lem} If $\phi \in Q(X)$ has only simple zeros, then any straight map $F : T_\phi \to T$ is an isometric embedding.
 In particular, if $\Pi$ acts minimally on $T$ and $F$ is equivariant, then $T$ is equivariantly isometric to $T_\phi$. \end{lem}

 The proof rests on a well-known technique of deforming a $\phi$-geodesic so that it avoids a neighborhood of the zeros (compare e.g.~\cite[Lem.~4.6]{wolf:thesis}), which for simple zeros can be accomplished without changing the image in the dual tree.
+The specific construction we use here closely parallels that of Farb-Wolf in \cite[Sec.~5.2]{Farb-Wolf}.

 \begin{proof} A local homeomorphism from an interval in $\R$ to an $\R$-tree is in fact a homeomorphism and its image is a geodesic.
 Consider a pair of points $x,y \in T_\phi$ and lifts $\Tilde{x},\Tilde{y} \in \Tilde{X}$ through the projection $\pi : \Tilde{X} \to T_\phi$.
 Let $J$ be the $\phi$-geodesic joining $\Tilde{x}$ and $\Tilde{y}$, which consists of a sequence of nonsingular segments that meet at zeros of $\phi$.